zabbix/ansible-collection/plugins/README.md

             <td colspan=2 align="left">tls_psk_identity</td>
             <td colspan=1 align="left"><code>string</code></td>
             <td colspan=1 align="left"></td>
-            <td colspan=1 align="left">PSK identity.<br>If you are creating a new proxy and you have PSK mode (tls_accept or tls_connect), then this parameter is required.
-If you are upgrading an existing proxy and it already has PSK mode configured, whether it is in accept or connect mode, you can skip this parameter.
+            <td colspan=1 align="left">PSK identity.<br>If you are creating a new proxy and have the PSK mode (tls_accept or tls_connect), then this parameter is required.
+If you are upgrading an existing proxy and it already has the PSK mode configured, whether it is in accept or connect mode, you can skip this parameter.
 If the parameter is defined, each execution of the task will result in an update.</td>
         </tr>
         <tr>
             <td colspan=2 align="left">tls_psk</td>
             <td colspan=1 align="left"><code>string</code></td>
             <td colspan=1 align="left"></td>
-            <td colspan=1 align="left">The pre-shared key, at least 32 hex digits.<br>If you are creating a new proxy and you have PSK mode (tls_accept or tls_connect), then this parameter is required.
+            <td colspan=1 align="left">The pre-shared key, at least 32 hex digits.<br>If you are creating a new proxy and have the PSK mode (tls_accept or tls_connect), then this parameter is required.
 If you are upgrading an existing proxy and it already has PSK mode configured, whether it is in accept or connect mode, you can skip this parameter.
 If the parameter is defined, each execution of the task will result in an update.</td>
         </tr>
         <tr>
             <td colspan=2 align="left">tls_issuer</td>